 Key takeaway

 Poor sanitary conditions and low-quality water can be causes of upset stomachs among tourists in Thailand.
 If you are traveling here, it is always a good idea to get a sealed bottle of water.
 Everyone I know drinks bottled water when outside of their homes, and many (like my family) drink bottled water inside their homes as well.
-A few people have filtrations systems, and they can be trusted as long as you know the people are maintaining them.
+A few people have filtration systems, and they can be trusted as long as you know the people are maintaining them.

 In Bangkok and other large tourist destinations, there are a few exceptions, notably at the more prestigious hotels.
 It is in their best interests to ensure their guests will not suffer any adverse effects if they inadvertently drink tap water, so they often treat their water systems.
 However, do not assume that because you are staying in a 5-star hotel that the water is treated.
 If you must know, be sure to ask the hotel.
 But in the majority of cases, tap water is not safe to drink.